kubernetes-sigs/kueue/site/content/en/docs/concepts/workload.md

 ```
 The `count` can only increase while the workload holds a Quota Reservation.

-## Exponential Backoff ReQueueing for Sequential Admission with Ready Pods
+## All or Nothing semantics for Job Resource Assignment

+This mechanism allows a Job to be admitted only if the entire requested resource is available.
-When you use the [Sequential Admission with Ready Pods](/docs/tasks/setup_sequential_admission) feature,
+Please refer to the [Sequential Admission with Ready Pods](/docs/tasks/setup_sequential_admission) for more details.

+### Exponential Backoff Requeueing

+Once evictions with `PodsReadyTimeout` reasons occur, a Workload will be re-queued with backoff.
-these states allow you to know the following:
+The Workload status allows you to know the following:

-1. The numbers of times a Workload has already been backoff re-queued by Eviction with PodsReadyTimeout reason
+- `.status.requeueState.count` indicates the numbers of times a Workload has already been backoff re-queued by Eviction with PodsReadyTimeout reason
-2. The time when a Workload will be re-queued the next time
+- `.status.requeueState.requeueAt` indicates the time when a Workload will be re-queued the next time

 ```yaml
 status: